 An increase in frequency also means it’s more difficult to carry data over long distances.
 To solve that problem, more antennae and transmitters are used.
 These are be 'mini antennas' of low power, hidden in urban settings (for example in bus shelters or billboards).
 These can communicate with longer relay antennas to rebroadcast their signal.

 This innovation in antennae has many advantages: first, it reduces exposure to waves since the signal power is lower.
 Second, it greatly improves the battery power of mobile phones.
 According to the NGMN (Next Generation Mobile Networks) alliance, a smartphone using 5G could work for up to three days in a row without having to be recharged!

-In addition to the logistical and aesthetic advantages of smaller antennas, they will also have additional 'radiating elements', which makes it possible to take advantage of what’s known as 'massive MIMO' (Multiple Input, Multiple Output).
+In addition to the logistical and aesthetic advantages of smaller antennas, they also have additional 'radiating elements', which makes it possible to take advantage of what’s known as 'massive MIMO' (Multiple Input, Multiple Output).
 This results in a huge multiplication of the number of devices that can connect at the same time and still benefit from lightning-fast internet speeds.

 Speaking of connecting lots of devices, 5G goes hand-in-hand with the Internet of Things.

 What is the Internet of Things?